 A Napier band that moved to Auckland in 1967, releasing a single for Zodiac in March the next year before joining the Phil Warren stable.
-This, their second 45, was written and produced – the latter without credit – by their manager Ray Columbus, and arranged by The Invaders’ Dave Russell.
-Credited on the label to The Trouble Mind (singular).
+This, their third 45, was written and produced – the latter without credit – by their manager Ray Columbus, and arranged by The Invaders’ Dave Russell.
+Credited on the label to The Troubled Mind (singular)

 Bari & The Breakaways – I Can’t Explain (HMV, 1965)